 On Tuesday, en route to Camden in our spacious vans, we’ll stop in nearby Freeport to visit and shop at L.L.
 Bean, the legendary Maine outfitter founded by Leon Leonwood Bean in 1912.

 Then, 90 minutes farther up the coast, we’ll check into the Lord Camden Inn.
-This evening we’ll stroll (always with our sighted guides) along Bayview Street to the Waterfront Restaurant for dinner overlooking the harbor.
-Lobsters, mussels and clams are a specialty, but of course other fare is available too.
+This evening we’ll stroll (always with our sighted guides) along Bayview Street to the Camden Yacht Club For an al-fresco pizza party.
 We’re likely to hear plenty of boats passing by within a stone’s throw.